id-bioinfo/ARGnet/README.md

       git clone https://github.com/patience111/ARGNet

    Requirements:</br>
-   The programs were test with the following package version, you can install exactly the same version or other compatible versions.</br>
+   The program was tested with the following package version, you can install exactly the same version or other compatible versions.</br>
    Biopython:  1.79 </br>
    tensorflow:  2.2.0 </br>
    cuda: 10.2 (for GPU using)</br>